pboardman/pam_printpw/README.md

 ## Why?

-I made this module check the username/password combination tried by bots endlessly trying to bruteforce every ssh ports they can find on the internet.
+I made this module to check the username/password combinations tried by bots endlessly trying to bruteforce every ssh ports they can find on the internet.
 But there are probably other fun ways to use it.